 Therapeutic Use Exemption Committee (TUE Committee)

-DFSNZ shall at all times have policies and procedures for the application for TUEs and for consideration of such applications.
+The Commission shall at all times have policies and procedures for the application for TUEs and for consideration of such applications.

-DFSNZ shall appoint a TUE Committee to consider applications for TUEs.
+The Commission shall appoint a TUE Committee to consider applications for TUEs.
 The TUE Committee shall be established according to the requirements of the International Standard for Therapeutic Use Exemptions.
 Where members of the TUE Committee have an interest in individual National Sporting Organisations or International Federations, they are excluded from considering applications for TUEs from Athletes who are members of the same individual National Sporting Organisations or International Federations.

-The TUE Committee member(s) shall promptly evaluate any request for a TUE in accordance with the International Standard for Therapeutic Use Exemptions and render a decision on such request, which shall be the decision of DFSNZ.
+The TUE Committee member(s) shall promptly evaluate any request for a TUE in accordance with the International Standard for Therapeutic Use Exemptions and render a decision on such request, which shall be the decision of the Commission.

-DFSNZ and the TUE Committee shall conduct the administration and determination of applications for TUEs in strict confidence.
+The Commission and the TUE Committee shall conduct the administration and determination of applications for TUEs in strict confidence.

 Expiration, Cancellation, Withdrawal or Reversal of a TUE